 Object tracking (TVD): RA= 2.93%, LD = -1.19%

+In v2, more analyses and RD curves have been added to the results sections.

 Introduction

 This is follow-up contribution of JVET-AG0217 where reduced residual coding was proposed for machine analysis use case.
 In previous meeting, it was requested to test the performance of this method in combined with other related coding techniques for machine analysis.
 In this contribution, the performance of reduced residual techniques is analyzed when it is combined with RoI technique.